*Please read the following information carefully, as Summer semester has different requirements from other semesters.*

 Students transferring to Georgia Tech must also complete a 2016-2017 Georgia Tech Application for Scholarships and Financial Aid (GT APP).
 If you have already submitted the 2016-2017 FAFSA to another institution, you need to update your FAFSA to add Georgia Tech's school code (001569).
 The FAFSA will then be sent to us.

-Note: If you wish to receive only the HOPE Scholarship, access the Georgia Student Financial Aid Application System at GAfutures in lieu of the FAFSA.
+Note: If you wish to receive only the HOPE scholarship, complete the Georgia Student Finance Application (GSFAPPS) at GAfutures in lieu of the FAFSA.